Akshsay72/2010990817_ST-3-Website-for-calculation-of-Bodyweight-in-diffrent-planets/README.md

-The pictures used for making this website is taken from diffrent website
+The pictures used in making this website is taken from diffrent website